dafny-lang/dafny/docs/QuickReference.md

 The `if` statement is the usual one.
 The example shows stringing together alternatives using `else if`.
 The `else` branch is optional, as usual.
+The braces around the then-branch and the else-branch are required.

 The `while` statement is the usual loop, where the `invariant` declaration gives a loop invariant, the `modifies` clause restricts the modification frame of the loop,